HyperionKit/smc/new_smc/README.md

 - `"Insufficient liquidity"`: Add more liquidity to the pair
 - `"Insufficient output amount"`: Increase slippage tolerance or reduce swap amount
 - `"Contract is paused"`: Wait for admin to unpause or contact support
+- `"Amount must be greater than zero"`: Ensure staking amount is positive
+- `"Insufficient staked balance"`: Check your staked balance before unstaking

 ## 📞 Support